-I think this recipe tastes best if you use Indian curry powder, but you can use Japanese curry roux cubes instead if you prefer.
-Use one cube of Japanese curry roux for each tablespoon of curry powder. (so 2 tbsp curry powder = 2 cubes of curry roux)
+I think this recipe tastes best made with curry powder, but you can use Japanese curry roux cubes instead if you prefer.
+Use one cube of Japanese curry roux for each tablespoon of curry powder. (so 2 tablespoon curry powder = 2 cubes of curry roux)

 Udon noodles are thick and chewy noodles made with flour, water and salt.

 They come dried, fresh and frozen.
 Frozen ones have a great texture but any kind of udon works.

 The amount of udon we use per person, of course varies depending on which type you buy.
 Here is how much you will need for two servings.

 - Fresh / refrigerated Udon - 400g (14oz)